 What happens to my housing contract if I can’t move into campus housing?

-What is being done to prepare on-campus housing for fall semester residents?
+What is being done to prepare on-campus housing for spring semester residents?

 We are cleaning high-traffic points (door handles, handrails, water filling stations, elevators, dining locations, laundry facilities, etc.) even more frequently than usual.